Electric piano: Struck tuning-forks

 The tuning fork here refers to the struck element having two vibrating parts.
 In Fender Rhodes instruments, the struck portion of the "fork" is a tine of stiff steel wire.
 The other part of the fork, parallel and adjacent to the tine, is the tonebar, a sturdy steel bar which acts as a resonator and adds sustain to the sound.
 The tine is fitted with a spring which can be moved along its length to allow the pitch to be varied for fine-tuning.
-The tine is struck by the small neoprene (originally felt) tip of a hammer activated by a greatly simplified piano action (each key has only three moving parts including the damper).
-Each tine has an electromagnetic pickup placed just beyond its tip (see also tonewheel).
-The Rhodes piano has a distinctive bell-like tone, fuller than the Wurlitzer, with longer sustain and with a "growl" when played hard.